dagster-io/dagster/docs/docs-beta/docs/guides/external-assets.md

 ### Pushing with the REST API

 You can inform Dagster that an external asset has materialized by pushing the event from an external system to the REST API.
-The following examples demonstrate how to inform Dagster that a materialzation of the `raw_transactions` external asset has occurred.
+The following examples demonstrate how to inform Dagster that a materialization of the `raw_transactions` external asset has occurred.

 The required headers for the REST API depend on whether you're using Dagster+ or OSS.
 Use the tabs to view an example API request for each Dagster type.